 INTRODUCTION

 The current global macro-environment is defined by a dynamic energy landscape, with governments worldwide shifting to renewable energy sources to decarbonize their economies and strengthen energy security.
 Solar energy has emerged as a critical component of this shift, providing a plentiful, clean, and decentralized source of power generation to both households at small scale, and companies at large scale (IRENA, 2021).
 The continued use of existing energy sources for electricity generation is the primary contributor to global climate change (Ahmad et al., 2020).
 Solar energy, emitted by the Sun's nuclear fusion, provides an enormous amount of energy to Earth every day, greatly beyond aggregate human consumption (Msafiri, 2009).
 As a green technology, solar PV effectively lowers the cost of imported oil while also lowering CO2 emissions (Rezaee et al., 2019).
 Several countries have taken steps to increase the use of solar energy in their energy mix (Merino., 2019).
-The 2020 Sustainable Global Progress Report, solar PV climbed by 12% in 2019, delivering 115 GW of power, with a global solar PV output of 627 GW (Renné, D. S., 2022, February).
+The 2020 Sustainable Global Progress Report, solar PV climbed by 12% in 2019, delivering 115 GW of power, with a global solar PV output of 627 GW (Renné, 2022).

 The importance of solar PV is highlighted by its role in reducing CO2 emissions, as residential appliances account for a significant portion of world emissions (Ali et al., 2020).
 IRENA (2020), solar PV has increased its proportion of worldwide electricity generation by 28.3%.
 Initiatives such as the African Union's Green Recovery Action Plan (GRAP) (African Union, 2023) and the Africa Renewable Energy Initiative (AREI) seek to ensure African benefits from the global green transition.
 The African Development Bank (AfDB) has taken a proactive approach to growing finance for African renewable energy, with the goal of achieving universal electricity access by 2025 (African Development Bank., 2019).
 In 2017, the Bank achieved a significant milestone by approving power generation projects totaling 1,400 MW from renewable energy (AfDB, A. U. C., & UNECA, A. S. Y., 2012).

 Africa, with its abundance of solar energy, has seen solar PV develop as a viable choice for electricity generation in both local and large-scale applications (AU, 2021).
-Solar energy technology is being acknowledged as a market commodity in Africa, rather than a byproduct of donor initiatives (Mutua & Kimuyu, P. 2015).
+Solar energy technology is being acknowledged as a market commodity in Africa, rather than a byproduct of donor initiatives (Mutua & Kimuyu,2015).
 Solar PV projects are thought to improve the quality of life for low-income households by creating job opportunities (Irfan et al., 2019), reducing CO2 emissions (Sweerts et al., 2019), and being the most cost-effective renewable energy source, thus stabilizing electricity prices (Kabir et al., 2018).
 However, Africa's installed solar technology capacity is currently just 5 GW, with a potential of 315 GW by 2040, as projected by the African Union 2063 Agenda, and supported by the IEA African Case scenario (IEA, 2019).
 Solar PV integration with on-grid storage is expected to result in a 6% reduction in operating and investment costs by 2050 (Takase et al., 2021)